ncw/stressdisk/README.md

 data being read off the disk so your computer will be forced to read it off the disk.

-However if your computer memory is bigger than the size of the disk your are testing then you'll be testing your computers RAM rather than the disk!
+Stressdisk uses OS specific commands to make sure the data isn't cached in RAM so that you won't just be testing your computer RAM.

 History
 -------